 You Must Seek Out Your Traffic Before It Comes To You

-You do not have the advantage of ranking highly in Google, and therefore you must actively seek out your traffic.
+You do not have the advantage of ranking highly in Google for competitive queries, and therefore you must actively seek out your traffic.
 You must find where your target audience is, market to them, and bring them back to your site with you.
 Again, without the marketing, people will never see your content and they will never send you money.
 It’s impossible.

 If you’re looking to build traffic to your website, I highly recommend signing up for my free, 7-day traffic building course.
 The course teaches you 7 different methods to bring free, long-term traffic to your site.
 Because your content is high-quality, you’re at a huge advantage when you do manage to bring these people to your site.